-The law applies different penalties to license renewers who do not comply with the continuing education requirements on time, based on how long it takes them to comply.
-Currently, failing to comply for more than 26 weeks after the 12-month period can result in license suspension or revocation or a refusal to renew the license.
+The law applies different penalties to license renewers who do not comply with the continuing education requirements on time, based on how long it takes them to do so.
+Currently, failing to comply for more than 26 weeks after the 12-month period can result in license suspension, revocation, or renewal denial.
 The bill also allows a civil penalty of up to \$1,000.